Exxon to add two new directors in battle over company's future - Up News Info

 Article content

-HOUSTON/BOSTON — Exxon Mobil said on Monday it would appoint two new board members, days before a shareholder vote on proposals by activist investors to shake up company leadership to better address climate change and boost financial performance.
+HOUSTON/BOSTON — Exxon Mobil said on Monday it would add two more board members, including one with climate experience, just days before a shareholder vote on whether to back new directors supported by activist investors unhappy with its record on climate change and financial performance.

-The battle is the first at a large energy company to focus on climate concerns.
+The battle is the largest boardroom showdown yet focused on climate concerns at a major energy company.
 Exxon has been criticized for moving more slowly than other global oil giants in renewable energy investment.
 Last year it lost $22 billion when crude prices collapsed, leaving it heavily indebted after years of overspending, largely chasing oil and gas reserves.

-On Wednesday, shareholders will decide between Exxon’s 12 current directors and four candidates from activist hedge fund Engine No.1, supported by investors and proxy advisory firms anxious about Exxon’s performance.
+On Wednesday, shareholders will decide whether to back Exxon’s 12 current directors or whether to replace some of them with four candidates from activist hedge fund Engine No.1, supported by investors and proxy advisory firms anxious about Exxon’s performance.
+Chief Executive Darren Woods is not among the directors targeted.

-The board nominees that Exxon put forward in the Monday announcement have experience in renewable energy, technology, regulation and climate.
+Exxon, which supports the current board, said Monday that in the next 12 months it will add two more board members, one with climate experience and one with energy industry experience.
 Activists pushing for change viewed the move as a last-minute bid to win over big institutional investors.

 “Exxon Mobil does everything for a reason,” said Andrew Logan, a senior director at Ceres, a climate advocacy group.
 The company’s suggested board expansion appeared to be a bid to sway top investors Vanguard, State Street and BlackRock, he said.